What is HWW Volunteer Corps?

 In addition to completing your online application, you will also need to pay a $300 non-refundable deposit, and make sure the people you nominate as your references send your recommendations in.
 Only then can we process your application, and accept you to the program.

 Applications are accepted on a rolling basis.
 We review your application once you have filled in the on-line form, paid your $300 deposit, and we have received your recommendations.
 If you are accepted to the program, we will let you know as soon as we are able.
 Typically, applications are reviewed weekly.
 You will also receive an acceptance e-mail with information about the program and what you need to do from that point.

 Who can write my recommendations?

 Student applicants require two recommendations and non-students require 3 recommendations.
 The link to the recommendation form will be sent automatically to the people you choose on your application.
-People submitting recommendations for you should be either church leaders, church staff, ministry leaders, discipling partners, etc. In case of a congregation with no full time staff, a lay leader of good standing, or a HOPE worldwide Chapter leader can do so.
+People submitting recommendations for you should be people who can speak to your character.
+For ICOC applicants, at least one recommendation should come from ministry staff (including church leaders, church staff, ministry leaders).
+In case of a congregation with no full-time staff, a lay leader of good standing, or a HOPE worldwide Chapter leader can do so.
 Under no circumstances should a family member fill in the recommendation.

 References will receive a confirmation email after their recommendation has been properly submitted.
 Applicants will also receive an email informing them that a recommendation has been submitted on their behalf.